 - That test was a breeze.

 As a screenwriter, it’s important not to be clichéd.
 Clichés and dead metaphors have a tendency to come off as bad writing, or even worse, boring.
 Don’t give an executive a reason to put your script down!
 If you want to double-check to make sure your script is "cliché-free," here are the top cliches to avoid.

 A mixed metaphor may seem like something worth avoiding.
 But this unique type actually holds a lot of value, for screenwriters in particular.
 A mixed metaphor has the potential to reveal more about a character than the most regal metaphor you can construct.

 What is a mixed metaphor?

-A mixed metaphor can leave the reader confused as to the point of the comparison in the first place.
+A mixed metaphor can leave the reader confused as to the point of the metaphoric comparison in the first place.
 However, that’s not to say a mixed metaphor can’t be used to successful effect.
-For example, it may be able to convey tone.
+For example it may be able to convey tone.

-Take for example this scene from The Social Network script where Sean Parker has an awkward moment after a one-night stand.
-Notice how screenwriter Aaron Sorkin uses a mixed metaphor (the table has turned and the shoe’s on the other foot) to direct the tone of the conversation as awkward and clumsy between characters the morning after.
+Take for example this scene from The Social Network script that we imported using StudioBinder's screenwriting software.
+Here, Sean Parker has an awkward moment after a one-night stand.
+Notice how screenwriter Aaron Sorkin uses a mixed metaphor (combining the idioms “the table has turned” and “the shoe’s on the other foot”) to direct the tone of the conversation as awkward and clumsy between characters the morning after.